1935 Alberta general election

 The Alberta Liberals in this election ran with the tactically fatal slogan, the "rest of Canada can't be wrong"—referring to the popularity of the Liberal Party in the rest of the country.
 It did not work; they had their seat count cut in half.
 However, due to the UFA being swept from the legislature, the Liberals wound up as the Official Opposition.
 The Conservatives lost four of their six seats.

 The Socreds' expectations for the election had been so low that they had not even named a formal leader for the campaign.
 When the newly elected Socred MLAs held their first caucus meeting, the first order of business was to select a leader and premier-designate.
 The obvious choice was the party's founder and guiding force, Calgary-based Baptist pastor William Aberhart.
 Persuaded to accept the mantle of leadership, Aberhart was sworn in as premier on September 3.

 This provincial election, like the previous two, saw district-level proportional representation (Single transferable voting) used to elect the MLAs of Edmonton and Calgary.
 City-wide districts were used to elect multiple MLAs in the cities.
 All the other MLAs were elected in single-member districts through Instant-runoff voting.

 The turnout of the 1935 election topped 80%, and no election in Alberta has come close to this mark.

 This election campaign is seen as the most negative in Alberta's history, with reports of Social Credit members, operating openly and on Aberhart's directives, defacing the campaign signs of opponents and drowning their speeches by honking car horns.
 Many campaign ads also focused mostly on attacking the opposing parties.

 After the 1935 election results were in, newspapers across North America took notice, with the Boston Herald running the headline "Alberta Goes Crazy!".

 This shift marked the first in Social Credit's nine consecutive election victories, for a total of 36 years in office–one of the longest unbroken runs in government in the Commonwealth.
-The UFA never recovered from this wipeout defeat, and withdrew from politics altogether in 1937.
+The UFA never recovered from this wipeout defeat, withdrawing from politics altogether in 1937.
+Many of UFA's erstwhile supporters shifted to supporting the CCF, whose full name "CCF (Farmer-Labour-Socialist)" indicates how it was a merging of UFA and other previous farmer and labor parties.